-When Self-Service Booking Actually Reduces Your Workload
+When a Self-Service Booking Portal Actually Reduces Your Workload

-What Determines Whether Self-Service Works
+What Determines Whether Self-Service Booking Works

-Self-service booking works when the product is simple, the customer's information requirements are predictable, and there is no ambiguity that requires human judgment to resolve.
-Hotel rooms with clear descriptions and pricing, equipment hire with defined rental periods, appointment slots with fixed durations — these are the scenarios where self-service succeeds.
-The customer knows what they want, the information needed to complete the booking is standard, and there is no situation where the booking cannot proceed without an explanation.
+Self-service booking works when your product is relatively straightforward, the customer knows what they need before they start, and there is no ambiguity that requires human judgment to resolve.
+Hotel rooms with clear descriptions and pricing, equipment hire with defined rental periods, appointment slots with fixed durations, and class bookings with set capacities all suit this model.

 The Information Requirements That Must Be Met First